-Researchers & Graduate StudentsiUTAH’s mission is to explore how factors such as population growth, climatic variability, land use change, and human behavior affect the sustainability of our water resources.
-We do this by conducting innovative, interdisciplinary, and multi-institutional research on all aspects of Utah’s water system, both natural and human, as well as the linkages between them.
-An added objective of the iUTAH project is to build capacity for large-scale, integrated socio-environmental research in our state and to allow our research universities to be more competitive in securing extramural research funding.
-In addition to using its own funds to achieve this important goal, iUTAH has also excelled at leveraging existing infrastructure into new research dollars, with over $18 million in additional funding secured since the inception of our project. iUTAH uses these funds to support a number of graduate students, postdoctoral associates, and faculty at Utah’s three research universities.
-All data sets and products generated by this active group are publicly available through the iUTAH Modeling and Data Federation.
+Researchers & Graduate StudentsiUTAH’s mission explored how factors such as population growth, climatic variability, land use change, and human behavior affect the sustainability of our water resources.
+This was accomplished by conducting innovative, interdisciplinary, and multi-institutional research on all aspects of Utah’s water system, both natural and human, as well as the linkages between them.
+Additionally, iUTAH built capacity for large-scale, integrated socio-environmental research in our state which allowed our research universities to be more competitive in securing extramural research funding.
+To this end, iUTAH excelled at leveraging existing infrastructure into new research dollars, bringing in nearly $30 million in additional funding since the inception of our project.
+Funding supported a number of graduate students, postdoctoral associates, and faculty at Utah’s three research universities, as well publicly accessible open-access datasets, models and digital content through the HydroShare data repository.